-If you are aware that there is asbestos in your home, please make sure you inform EnviroGroup as we will need to take special precautions when installing your solar system.
-Some of these precautions could involve an asbestos inspector assessing where the material is contaminated, and also removing all or parts of the asbestos to create a safe work area.
+If you are aware that there is asbestos in your home, please make sure you inform the EnviroGroup team as we will need to take special precautions when installing your solar system.
+Some of these precautions may involve an asbestos inspector assessing where the material is contaminated, and also removing all or parts of the asbestos to create a safe work area.

-If you are unaware if there is asbestos in your home and on the day of install your installer identifies potential contamination, then work in that area will stop until a qualified asbestos inspector has tested the area and organized for its removal.
-Installers may also partially redesign some of the solar system to work around asbestos however, we recommend its removal.
+If you are unaware if there is asbestos in your home and on the day of install, your installer identifies potential contamination, then work in that area will stop until a qualified asbestos inspector has tested the area and organised for its removal.

 I am building a new home, what should I consider if I want to install solar power?

-Building a new home can be a long and arduous process.
+Building a new home is an exciting but long process.
 When you are adding systems to your lifestyle that lower your carbon footprint or increase your savings on your energy bill, it’s a good idea to consider solar for your new home.
 Technologies for energy efficiency are ever advancing and EnviroGroup works in consultation with builders, engineers, architects and industry experts to provide the best solar system for your home.